Matt Watson (footballer, born 1985): Coaching

 On 25 October 2022, it was announced that Watson would join FC Tulsa as second assistant coach on 1 January 2023.

+Watson joined the coaching staff at New Mexico United on 26 January 2024.

+In January 2025, he joined the coaching staff at Major League Soccer side FC Dallas.

 Personal

 Watson earned his US green card in 2012.
 This status also qualifies him as a domestic player for MLS roster purposes.